khalid-hussain/shaheen/chap2.md

 administration of check posts and construction of new defensive outposts.

-Apart from a few trustworthy army officers, no one knew that their commanding general was the very same youth who was remembered by the title of "The Frontier Falcon" or "Shaheen".
+Apart from a few trustworthy army officers, no one knew that their commanding general was the very same youth who was remembered by the title of _The Frontier Falcon_ or _Shaheen_.
 He was referred by these title not only by the people of Andalus but also by the Muslims of Granada.
 One day, the border administrator announced to the soldiers that, on his request, the Frontier Falcon had promised to give a few days' training to them in his forest.

 "I will send you in batches of two hundred, one after the other.
-I am sure his "training will prove beneficial for you."
+I am sure his training will prove beneficial for you."

 The troops were more excited to have a look at the Shaheen of the forest than to learn new war tactics.
 Badr bin Mughira's lieutenant, Mansour bin Ahmed,